paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

 ### Statutory Notes

 #### References in Text
-For the effective date of this subchapter, referred to in subsec. (a)(2), see [section 80a–52 of this title](./chapter-2d-investment-companies-and-advisers.md#section-80a-52).
+For the effective date of this subchapter, referred to in subsec. (a)(1), see [section 80a–52 of this title](./chapter-2d-investment-companies-and-advisers.md#section-80a-52).

-[Section 1724 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1724&num=0&edition=prelim), referred to in subsec. (a)(3), was repealed by Pub.
+[Section 1724 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1724&num=0&edition=prelim), referred to in subsec. (a)(2), was repealed by Pub.
 L. 101–73, title IV, § 407, Aug.
 9, 1989, 103 Stat.
 363.

-#### Codification
-Words “Philippine Islands” deleted from subsec. (a)(1) after “Puerto Rico” under the authority of Proc.
-No. 2695, granting independence to the Philippine Islands, which was issued pursuant to [section 1394 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1394&num=0&edition=prelim), Foreign Relations and Intercourse, and is set out as a note under that section.

 #### Amendments
+2018—Subsec. (a).
+Pub.
+L. 115–174 redesignated pars.
+(2) to (5) as (1) to (4), respectively, and struck out former par.
+(1) which read as follows: “Any company organized or otherwise created under the laws of and having its principal office and place of business in Puerto Rico, the Virgin Islands, or any other possession of the United States; but such exemption shall terminate if any security of which such company is the issuer is offered for sale or sold after the effective date of this subchapter, by such company or an underwriter therefor, to a resident of any State other than the State in which such company is organized.”

 2010—Subsec. (a)(5)(A)(iv)(I).
 Pub.
 L. 111–203 substituted “meets such standards of credit-worthiness as the Commission shall adopt” for “is rated investment grade by not less than 1 nationally recognized statistical rating organization”.

 1996—Subsec. (a)(5).
 Pub.
 L. 104–290, § 501, added par.
 (5).